Kaljurand/net-speech-api/tools/gf/Unitconv/README.md

     lin meter = ss "m";

 The functions `mk` and `ss` are predefined.
-They take a string and generate the internally used lexicon structure, e.g. `mk` also generates the plural inessive form from the given string.
+They take a string and generate the internally used lexicon structure, e.g. the `mk` function (defined in UnitEst.gf) also generates the plural inessive (`PlIn`) form from the given singular partitive form (`SgPart`).
-You do not need to change these functions (unless it turns out that they do not work correctly).
+If it turnes out that the automatically generated form is incorrect then use the `f`-function to provide both forms manually, e.g.

+    lin euro = f "eurot" "eurodes" ;

+### If you want to add a unit of new physical quantity

-If the type is not described in the grammar then additionally add the new category to Unit.gf:
+If the quantity of the unit is not already described in the grammar then additionally add a new category to Unit.gf:

-    cat LengthUnit;
+    cat Length ; LengthUnit;

+and add some functions:

+    length_unit : Length -> LengthUnit ;
+    prefixed_length_unit : Prefix -> Length -> LengthUnit ; -- only if unit can be SI-prefixed

+Into the concrete syntaxes (UnitEst.gf and UnitApp.gf) add the linearizations of these functions, e.g. in the case of UnitEst.gf:

+    length_unit = id CaseStr ;
+    prefixed_length_unit = prefix ;

-and the corresponding conversion function to Unitconv.gf:
+Also, add the corresponding conversion function to Unitconv.gf:

     length : LengthUnit -> LengthUnit -> Conv ;

-and the implementation of the function (in both UnitconvEst.gf and UnitconvApp.gf)
+and the linearization of the function (in both UnitconvEst.gf and UnitconvApp.gf)

     lin length = c ;